Burn Notice Characters

 Burn Notice TV character Baranski played by David Fine, photo

 A loan-shark who loaned $200,000 to Andy who had subsequently lost it in a con so could not pay it back.
 He had his thug beat up Andy to convince him of the seriousness of the situation; and, when MW intervened, he then kidnapped Andy’s mother to convince M that he meant business.
 The money was eventually paid back, plus the vig, minus the cost of a lifetime subscription to Cat Fancy magazine - M said it was a 'reminder to keep his hands off other people’s mothers.'
-Current location: At large.

 Seen in episodes: 15